 Install core components

-The core components are the Delivery Controller, Studio, Director, StoreFront, and License Server.
+The core components are the Citrix Delivery Controller, Citrix Studio, Citrix Director, and Citrix License Server.

-Before you start an installation, review Prepare to install.
-Also, review this article before starting an installation.
+Before you start an installation, review this article and Prepare to install.

 This article describes the installation wizard sequence when installing core components.
 Command-line equivalents are provided.
 For more information, see Install using the command line.